OpenVisualCloud/Media-Communications-Mesh/tests/validation/README.md

 ## Usage

-Remember to properly start the Media Proxy application before running the sample apps, in order to make the transmission possible.
+Remember to properly start the Media Proxy application before running the sample apps in order to make the transmission possible.

 Use `app_name -H` to see full usage options for a specific application.